 Keep in Mind:

 - You will probably need to rent an aerator from your local "rental station."
 Be sure to ask for a "core aerator" or "hollow tine aerator" because some aerators only puncture the soil and that's not good enough.
-They need to take out cores/plugs, like the picture below shows.
+They need to take out cores/plugs.

 - Plan ahead and order organic compost delivery ahead of time - our Soil3 organic humus compost has proven results in homes and sports fields.
 Read more about: Topdressing Sod with Soil3